 "Safeguarding children because every child matters"

-At the Bulwell Academy, we place the highest priority on safeguarding children and promoting welfare.
+At THE BULWELL ACADEMY, we place the highest priority on safeguarding children.

 To ensure all students are safe we work in conjunction with our partnership agencies and we seek the support of all staff, parents, visitors and members of the community in supporting our safeguarding procedures.